You are what you eat

 So, is the phrase catabolic or Catholic?

-Transubstantiation certainly links food and the body, but there doesn't appear to be a clear link between the belief and the phrase.
+Transubstantiation certainly links food and the body, but there doesn't appear to be any documented link between the belief and the phrase.
 It's safe to assume the origin is more about supper than supplication.